Highlights of last event

 Particularly in the coming post Brexit world, most brands and retailers are taking a good look at their entire end to end production and supply chain, looking for solutions in unexpected places and Morocco is starting to stand out as an excellent solution provider.

-The Moroccan group of producers will be showing latest collactions of ‘ath-leisure’ and sports wear capabilities, high street fashion separates, jackets, blazers and coats, and denim jeans, jackets and accessories, and we are really excited to be hosting the first ever Moroccan presence at the only 100% sourcing-dedicated show in the UK.
+The Moroccan group of producers showed their latest collactions of ‘ath-leisure’ and sports wear capabilities, high street fashion separates, jackets, blazers and coats, and denim jeans, jackets and accessories, and we are really excited to be hosting the first ever Moroccan presence at the only 100% sourcing-dedicated show in the UK.

 Moroccan production is very popular and well known to the UK market and as near-shore options become more and more attractive to many brands who are looking for the perfect mix of know-how, sustainability and flexibility, this Moroccan initiative can provide solutions of great interest to the UK marketplace.

-Make sure that you do not miss any of the companies taking part in the project: Abdotex – Stand I1, Creation Clothing Group – Stand I3, Aryans Jeans – Stand B8, Maille City – Stand H1, Modatric – Stand H6, Bernitex – Stand G2, SDC – Stand H4, CM3 – Stand H2, Manufacture de Textile de Sefrou – Stand H3, Team Mode Fashion – Stand G1, Crossing – Stand B11, and AMDIE – Stand I5
+The following companies took part in the project: Abdotex – Stand I1, Creation Clothing Group – Stand I3, Aryans Jeans – Stand B8, Maille City – Stand H1, Modatric – Stand H6, Bernitex – Stand G2, SDC – Stand H4, CM3 – Stand H2, Manufacture de Textile de Sefrou – Stand H3, Team Mode Fashion – Stand G1, Crossing – Stand B11, and AMDIE – Stand I5

 Ethical Manufacturing Uncovered – An interactive workshop presented by Fashion Enter